8 Rationality

 8.4.2 Correctness

-Matthew Lee (2017) argues that the versions of this argument by Ross and Schroeder (2014) and Fantl and McGrath (2009) are incomplete because they don’t provide a conclusive case for the premise that having a high credence in a falsehood is not a mistake.
+Matthew Lee (2017a) argues that the versions of this argument by Ross and Schroeder (2014) and Fantl and McGrath (2009) are incomplete because they don’t provide a conclusive case for the premise that having a high credence in a falsehood is not a mistake.
 But this gap can be plugged.
 Imagine a scientist, call her Marie, who knows the correct theory of chance for a given situation.
 She knows that the chance of p obtaining is 0.999.
-(If you think t > 0.999, just increase this number, and change the resulting dialogue accordingly.)
+(If you think the belief/non-belief threshold is greater than 0.999, just increase this number, and change the resulting dialogue accordingly.)
 And her credence in p is 0.999, because her credences track what she knows about chances.
 She has the following exchange with an assistant.

 ASSISTANT: Will p happen?